vaib-dev/Courses/7-scrum-master-role/6-teaching.md

 **2. C2 - Concepts:** They absorb new information and process it: hearing, seeing, discussing, noting, reflecting, mind games and, above all, participating in short, quick repetition exercises.

 - Instructor delivers contents with brief lecture segments (10-20 minutes in length)
-- The instructor leads 1-3 minutes review activities between each lecture segment.
+- The instructor leads 1-3 minutes review activities between each lecture segment

 The participants must develop and apply the knowledge themselves.
 They should transform themselves from pure consumers into active learners.
 Concept maps, interactive lectures, or jigsaw activities can be used.
 The trainer only tells and explains the bare essentials.
 The participants can experience and try.\
-**3. C3 - Concrete practice:** A training which enables the participants to acquire the knowledge themselves, be it in collaboration with others, are regarded as good trainings.
-Learner uses:
+**3. C3 - Concrete practice:** A training which enables the participants to acquire the knowledge themselves, be it in collaboration with others, are regarded as good training.
+Learner can:

 - Practice a skill or a task using training content
 - Participate in extended active review of what is learned